A request I get frequently from parents is “I’d like to add my child to my bank account, in case something happens to me.”

-The vast majority of banks set up all of their joint accounts as “Joint with Rights of Survivorship” (JWROS).
+The majority of banks set up joint accounts as “Joint With Rights of Survivorship” (JWROS) by default.
 This type of account ownership generally states that upon the death of either of the owners, the assets will automatically transfer to the surviving owner.
 This can create a few unexpected issues.

-- Adding anyone other than a spouse could trigger a federal gift tax issue, depending on the size of the account.
-Any U.S. citizen can gift up to $15,000 per year tax-free to anyone they want, but if the gift exceeds $15,000 and the beneficiary is not a spouse, it could trigger the need to file a gift tax return.
-For example, if a parent has a $500,000 account and they make it a JWROS account, naming their child as co-owner, they have in effect made a gift well over the $15,000 limit.
+- Adding anyone other than a spouse could trigger a federal gift tax issue.
+For 2023, any U.S. citizen can gift up to $17,000 per year tax-free to anyone they want, but if the gift exceeds $17,000, and the beneficiary is not a spouse, it could trigger the need to file a gift tax return.
+For example, if a parent has a $500,000 account and they make it a JWROS account, naming their child as co-owner, and the child makes a $20,000 withdrawal, they have in effect received a gift $3,000 above the annual gift tax exclusion.

-- If a parent adds a child to their $500,000 savings account and the child predeceases the parent, half of the account value could be includable in the child’s estate for state inheritance tax purposes.
-In this scenario, the assets would transfer back to the parent, and, depending on the deceased’s state of residence, state inheritance tax could be due on 50% of the account value.
-In Pennsylvania, where my office is located, the tax would be 4.5%, which would equate to a state inheritance tax bill of $11,250!
+- If a parent adds a child to their $500,000 savings account and the child predeceases the parent, a portion of the account value could be includable in the child’s estate for state inheritance/estate tax purposes.
+In this scenario, the assets would transfer back to the parent, and depending on the deceased’s state of residence, state inheritance tax could be due on 50% (or more) of the account value.
+In Pennsylvania, where my office is located, the inheritance tax to a child would be 4.5% if assets are passed to a lineal decent.

 If the purpose of adding a joint owner to your account(s) is to give them access to your assets upon your death, there’s a better way to do it.
 Most financial institutions will allow you to structure an account “Transfer on Death,” or TOD.
 This is simply adding one or more beneficiaries to your account.
 There are a few benefits that this type of account has over a JWROS account.

 - If the beneficiary passes before the account owner(s), nothing happens.
-The previous example of 4.5% state inheritance tax on 50% of the account value would be completely avoided.
+The previous example of a potential 4.5% state inheritance tax on any portion of the account value would be completely avoided.

 - When the account owner dies, the beneficiary simply needs to supply a death certificate to the financial institution, and the assets will be transferred.
 Because the assets transfer to a named beneficiary, the time and cost of probating the will are also avoided, as named beneficiary designations always supersede your will.
 This applies not only to TOD accounts, but also to retirement plans, annuities and life insurance — really, to any account that you add a named beneficiary.